Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

             break  # We break out of the loop once we find the seed
 ```

-The program calcuelates the seed for each character and prints it.
+The program calculates the seed for each character and prints it.

 Try and create a program for decrypting these programes!
 Here is a secret message for you to decrypt!